zlatozar/TigerLanguage/Parser/Readme.md

 - Test very careful with the generated tree.
 Every time read the resulted output

+- In specification sometimes there is _hidden_ clauses.
+In Tiger language this is `()` so add it as expression.

 - As test use books examples.
 Is the output the same?

+- Isolate border cases and test them well.
 ```
 <LValue> ::=
           | ID